 2Working Moms Who Breastfeed Miss Less Work

 Believe it or not, because of the sickness fighting benefits of breast milk and the fact that breastfed children get sick less often, a nursing mom is less likely to call into work, according to a study on the economic benefits of breastfeeding.

 4Breastfeeding Can Save Your Family $1,200 To $1,500 Each Year

 Although breastfeeding isn't completely free (if you plan to purchase things like nursing bras, a breast pump, bottles, etc.) it's definitely going to save you a bit of cash.
-According to Women's Health, the average amount a breastfeeding family can save from not buying formula is anywhere from $1,200 to $1,500.
+According to the Office on Women's Health within the U.S. Department of Health and Human Services, the average amount a breastfeeding family can save from not buying formula is anywhere from $1,200 to $1,500 in the first year.

 5The Top 10 Countries With The Highest Breastfeeding Rates Might Surprise You